Public transport

 Do I Always Need to Have ODISka?

-No. There is another option.
+No. There are another options.
 You can also buy a long-term ticket to accompany your regular contactless bank card (also a mobile pass) without buying the ODISka card.
 For this you register your bank card at www.odiska.cz and then buy the long-term coupon online.
 When buying it in the eshop it takes 4 hours before it starts to be activated and can be used.
 Also please keep in mind that the long-term coupon used with your regular contactless card is valid only in the vehicles of the Ostrava public transport company, but not in the suburban buses or trains.

 SMS Virtual “Ticket”